-The list below includes 61 free or cheap things to do in or near Crescent City, California, including 30 different types of inexpensive activities like National & State Parks, Beaches, Parks and Hiking Trails.
+The list below includes 66 free or cheap things to do in or near Crescent City, California, including 31 different types of inexpensive activities like Beaches, National & State Parks, History Museums and Parks.

 From Jedediah Smith Redwoods State Park to Howland Hill Road, there are a variety of budget-friendly attractions in Crescent City and in nearby cities like Brookings, Gold Beach, Cave Junction and Medford.

 Located along the ocean, Beach Front Park features open grassy fields with trees and walking paths.
 The park provides wooden play structures, picnic tables, a disc golf course, benches, a shelter and a gazebo.

 With primitive campsites and numerous trails, Tolowa Dunes State Park encompasses ocean beach, sand dunes, wooded areas, and wetlands.
 Popular activities include hiking, bird watching, exploring tide pools along the beach, and watching for sea lions and harbor seals.

 Kings Valley Road, Costal Access, 8 mi north of Crescent City, Crescent City, CA

 A beach with views of the adjacent harbor, Kellogg's Beach provides opportunities for visitors to sunbathe, stroll, or walk with their dog.
 Visitors to the park can also watch cruise ships leave and dock from the harbor.